pjobson/libre-computer-la-frite/OS.md

     sudo dd if=./debian-12-base-arm64+arm64.img of=/dev/sda bs=512

-This will take about 5-10 minutes, after it finishes, you can reboot.
+This will take about 5-10 minutes.
+After it finishes, you can reboot the la frite.

 ## Booting